Listening for Sirens: Locating and Classifying Acoustic Alarms in City Scenes: TECHNICAL APPROACH

-Traditionally, audio classification tasks have been approached relying on the use of Mel-Frequency Cepstrum Coefficients (MFCCs) \cite{zhuang2008feature}.
+Traditionally, audio classification relies on the use of Mel-Frequency Cepstrum Coefficients (MFCCs) \cite{zhuang2008feature}.
 Recent works \cite{marchegiani2017leveraging}\cite{chakrabarty2016abnormal}, demonstrated that MFCCs do not provide an acoustic signature which is robust to interference, leading to a deterioration in the classification performance, when operating in noisy scenarios.
-Given the potentially high level of noise we might encounter in traffic scenes, we here choose a different signal representation, based on the use of gammatone filterbanks \cite{lyon2010history}, which have been originally introduced in \cite{holdsworth1988implementing}, as an approximation to the human cochlear frequency response, and that, as such, can be used to generate a tempo-spectral representation of audio signals, where the frequency range is parsed in a \emph{human-like} fashion.
-The sounds we are interested in spotting (\textit{i.e.} horn and sirens) are explicitly designed to be heard by humans, even in the presence of conspicuous traffic noise.
-Exploiting features mimicking human auditory perception, then, can be particularly convenient, as able to provide an additional pre-filtering of the signals.
+Given the potentially high level of noise we might encounter in traffic scenes, we here choose a different signal representation, based on the use of gammatone filterbanks \cite{lyon2010history}.
+Gammatone filterbanks have been originally introduced in \cite{holdsworth1988implementing}, as an approximation to the human cochlear frequency response, and, as such, can be used to generate a tempo-spectral representation of audio signals, where the frequency range is parsed in a \emph{human-like} fashion.
+The sounds we are interested in spotting are explicitly designed to be heard by humans, even in the presence of conspicuous traffic noise.
+Exploiting features mimicking human auditory perception, then, can be particularly convenient, as it is able to provide an additional pre-filtering of the signals.
 The impulse response of a gammatone filter centred at frequency $f_c$ is:

 where $a$ indicates the order of the filter, and $b$ is the bandwidth.
 The bandwidth increases as the centre frequency $f_c$ increases, generating narrower filters at low frequencies and broader filters at high frequencies.
 Following \cite{toshio1995optimal}, we utilise fourth-order filters (\textit{i.e.} $a=4$), and approximate $b$ as: